Metropolitan areas of Colombia: Description

-Commuting to work is, in fact, the major characteristic of a Metropolitan Area.
+Commuting to work is a major characteristic of a metropolitan area.
 As a result, the secondary cities are often called "dormitory cities"; meaning places where the inhabitants only go home to sleep.

-An important function of the Metropolitan Areas is to provide for joint planning between the Municipalities, thereby managing ordered and proportional economic growth according to the necessities of the area and the physical characteristics of each Municipality.
+An important function of the officially designated metropolitan areas is to provide for joint planning between the municipalities, thereby managing ordered and proportional economic growth according to the necessities of the area and the physical characteristics of each municipality.

-Metropolitan Areas
+Metropolitan areas

-The following are currently (2007) recognized by the Colombian government:
+The following metropolitan areas are currently recognized by the Colombian government (as of 2007):